-Each House is led by a Head of House supported by a Pastoral Learning Mentor, Learning Support Assistants and ten tutors.
+Head's of Year are supported by a Pastoral Learning Mentor, Learning Support Assistants and ten tutors.
 Wherever possible, we seek to strengthen this support system by ensuring that tutors stay with their groups until they reach the end of Year 11.
-Each House has its own House Hall and tutor rooms, so that The Head of House, Pastoral Learning Mentor, Learning Support Assistants and team of tutors get to know their students exceptionally well.
-The House team will implement the right level of support and challenge for each individual student, monitor academic progress, and ensure that standards of behavior, attendance and punctuality are high.
+Each House has its own tutor rooms, so that Pastoral Learning Mentor, Learning Support Assistants and team of tutors get to know their students exceptionally well.
+The House team will implement the right level of support and challenge for each individual student, monitor academic progress, and ensure that standards of behaviour, attendance and punctuality are high.

 Close contact is maintained with parents and carers to celebrate students’ success and provide support where there is concern.
 The tutor is the first point of contact for a parent who wishes to discuss any aspect of their child’s progress or success at Neston High School.

 At Neston High School, we place great emphasis on all aspects of students’ safety.
 Staff are well trained in this area and students are fully informed about the systems in place to support them.